 PaGaian Cosmology blogs for Imbolc.
 And an essay Winter-Spring EarthGaian Wisdom: Invoking the Power of Brigid, the Mother Creator

 PaGaian Cosmology blogs for Lammas.
 And from Brian Swimme: The Sacred Cosmological Dynamic of Loss – I have learnt much about this Seasonal Moment by understanding more of the Universe story, which is the story of Who we are, and embraces transformation.

-Imbolc and Lammas meditations are on the PaGaian Cosmology Meditations CDs and are also available individually in digital form at that link (scroll down).
+Imbolc and Lammas meditations are on the PaGaian Cosmology Meditations available individually in digital form, and also in CD format at that link (scroll down for the individual Season).

 Some Imbolc story and Lammas story may be found in Appendix F of PaGaian Cosmology, or if you have a paper version of the book there is an Index for references throughout.
 These Seasonal Moments in relationship to the whole Wheel of the Year may be found in Chapter 5.
 Ceremonial scripts are offered in Chapter 7; the on-line versions are usually a bit different from the paper versions, as they evolve and change. and depending on your current context.